geocohn/XYZ-Reader/README.md

 ## Development

-The original working prototype was provided bt Udacity.
+The original working prototype was provided by [Udacity](https://www.udacity.com/).
 The basic functionality of the user interface was re-implemented using Android Studio, with an emphasis on Material Design.

 ## Authors